chase03/mPak/README.md

     </a>
 </p>

-# mPak使用方法:
+# mPak Usage:
 - [-help]         help
 - [-output=path]  Save to path
 - [.pak] [.pak]   Package multiple files into mPak
 - [file.mpak]     Split the mPak to multiple files

-# 设计初衷：
+# original intention of design：
-- 降低资源包的管理成本
+- Reduce the cost of managing resource bundles
-- 使得虚幻引擎项目更加灵活自由
+- Making Unreal Engine project more flexible and free
-- 打破开发者与用户之间的界限
+- Breaking down the boundaries between developer and user
-- 降低功能模块测试的繁琐度
+- Reduce the complexity of functional testing